Advanced Orthopedic & Soft Tissue Surgery

 Orthopedic surgeries involve the bones or joints.
 Prior to surgery, we will conduct imaging studies to fully evaluate your pet’s injury and plan the best surgical approach.
 Complicated bone fractures are repaired with advanced plating or pinning methods, in sometimes saving limbs from amputation.
 We use the most current surgical techniques to treat cruciate ligament tears in the knee, which are the most common orthopedic injuries in dogs.

 These techniques restore greater stability to the knee and minimize arthritis development.
-Hip and elbow dysplasia, patellar luxation, limb growth deformities, and intervertebral disc disease are just a few of the other orthopedic conditions treated by our surgeons.
+Hip dysplasia, patellar luxation and limb growth deformities are just a few of the other orthopedic conditions treated by our surgeons.
 For most orthopedic injuries, treatment doesn’t stop when surgery is complete.
 The immediate and post-operative rehabilitation we provide helps your pet recover time decrease, and we partner with other veterinary facilities for long-term rehabilitation and care.

 We perform a wide range of surgical services for dogs and cats.
 These include: